Installing A Lintel

 Understand the Minimum End Bearing

-Every lintel, whether steel lintel or concrete lintel, demands a proper minimum end bearing.
+Every lintel, whether a standard concrete beam or a steel profile like Catnic Lintel, demands a proper minimum end bearing.

 This bearing is the part of the lintel that sits on the masonry, supporting the wall’s weight.
 Ideally, it should extend a minimum of 150mm on both sides of the opening.
 Although some cases might permit a lesser extension, consulting with a manufacturer or supplier is crucial.